Jazz at Lincoln Center: History

+"There were those who lit the mighty wick that extended from the candle—and carried it.
+There were those who spoke through music of the meaning of light—those who were not content to accept the darkness in the heart that comes when you surrender to dragons who think themselves grand.
+There were those who said, “Listen closely, now”—those who said, “If you give me a fair chance, I will help you better understand the meaning of democracy.”
+Yes—that is precisely what they said.
+“If you give me a fair chance, I will help you better understand the meaning of democracy.”
+These are they who were truly the makers of a noble sound.”Gordon Davis, member of the Lincoln Center Board and founding chair, saw the success of the summer concert series and advocated for a permanent jazz program.
+The board agreed and by 1996, Jazz at Lincoln Center was elevated to full constituency along with the City Ballet, Metropolitan Opera, and houses dedicated to European Arts.

 In 1996, the Jazz at Lincoln Center organization became a constituent of Lincoln Center next to organizations such as the New York Philharmonic and the Metropolitan Opera.
 The budget for Jazz at Lincoln Center was $4 million in 1996, compared to $150 million for the Metropolitan Opera.
 In 2016, its budget was over $50 million.
 Wynton Marsalis has been artistic director since 1987.
 Greg Scholl became executive director in 2012.

 Marsalis leads the Jazz at Lincoln Center Orchestra, which performs in the Appel Room and the Rose Theater in addition to extensive international tours.
 Concerts are also broadcast live online.
 Educational programs are broadcast on the center's YouTube channel.
 Since 2015, the orchestra's albums have been issued on its own label, Blue Engine Records.

 The center distributes jazz curriculums to high schools through its Essentially Ellington program.
 Professional musicians visit schools through the Let Freedom Swing program.
 The center runs a Middle School Jazz Academy, a High School Jazz Academy, and a Summer Academy, all in New York City, all of them with free tuition.
 Every year the orchestra tours and visits schools throughout the U.S. The Essentially Ellington High School Jazz Band Competition and Festival takes place every year at Jazz at Lincoln Center.